VERSE|DUST IN OUR EYES

 The teabags rustled in suspense

-Who’d Earl grey have along?!
+Who’d Earl Grey have along?!

 Inside the china cup

-Wearing his bergamot bouquet
+Wearing his special perfume

 Waiting for his tea time love